José Garfias: 2024

 Garfias competed in the final three rounds of the 2024 Euroformula Open Championship with Team Motopark.
 He quickly gained momentum in the series, taking two podiums out of three races in both Barcelona and Monza.
 He finished seventh in the standings with 99 points.

 2025

 In April 2025, Garfias was announced to be remaining with Team Motopark in Euroformula Open to contest the full season with them.
 He took his first podium of the season in race 3 at Spa-Francorchamps, despite a spin on the opening lap.

 FIA Formula 3 Championship

+2025

 Garfias made a one-off appearance in FIA Formula 3 in Barcelona round with AIX Racing, replacing an injured James Hedley.

+2026

+Just days before the start of pre-season testing, Garfias was signed by Prema Racing to race in the 2026 season, replacing Enzo Deligny who suddenly departed for Van Amersfoort Racing.